World communism: Early era (1917–1944)

-Stalinist and Cold War era (1947–1991)
+Stalinist and Cold War era (1945–1992)

-During the Stalinist era, the idea of socialism in one country, which many internationalists considered unworkable, became part of the ideology of the Communist Party of the Soviet Union as Stalin and his supporters concluded that the transitional period would indeed be very long and complicated.
-Advocates of socialism in one country had not abandoned the goal of ultimate world communism, but they considered it naive to think world revolution was imminent.
-Thus the Soviet Union dissolved the Third International during World War II.
+As the theory of socialism in one country challenged Trotsky's permanent revolution, the Soviet Union dissolved the Third International during World War II.
 However, Stalin did not intend to implement isolationism despite this one-country approach.

+In a 1936 interview with journalist Roy W. Howard, Stalin articulated his rejection of world revolution and stated that "We never had such plans and intentions" and that "The export of revolution is nonsense".

-Despite retaining the earlier Bolshevik terminology equating imperialism with capitalism and thus decrying empire, the Soviet Union instead pursued a de facto empire of satellite states, similar in ways to the czarist Russian Empire although Soviet ideology could not admit that, to counter the influence of capitalist countries.
-It also supported revolutionary socialism around the world to continue to work toward world communism, however distant it might be.
+Nevertheless, Stalin also supported revolutionary socialism around the world to continue to work toward world communism, however distant it might be.
 Thus it backed the 26th of July Movement in the Cuban Revolution, the North Vietnamese in the Vietnam War and the MPLA in the Angolan Civil War.
 The domino theory of the Cold War was driven by this intent as anti-communists feared that isolationism by capitalist countries would lead to the collapse of their self-defense.

-Collapse and survival
+Collapse and survival (1993-present)

-Socialism survived in China, North Korea, Vietnam, Laos and Cuba, after severe internal crises.
-In 1989-1991 the party control collapsed in other Communist states, which then entered into Post-communism.
+Communism survived in China, Cuba, Laos, North Korea, and Vietnam, after severe internal crises.
+In 1989–1992 the party control collapsed in other Communist states, which then entered into Post-communism.
 Yugoslavia plunged into a long complex series of wars between ethnic groups.
 Soviet-oriented Communist movements collapsed in countries where it was not in control.

-International communism has not reappeared.
-Nevertheless, some international communists remain among some factions of Maoists, left communists, some present-day Russian communists and others.